chaos-polymtl/chaos-lab/docs/team.md

 We are always looking for talented and motivated individuals to join our team.
 If you are interested in:

-- **Graduate Studies**: M. Sc. or Ph.
-D. opportunities in computational science and engineering;
+- **Graduate Studies**: M.Sc. or Ph.D. opportunities in computational science and engineering;
 - **Postdoctoral Research**: Advanced research positions in multiphysics simulations;
 - **Visiting Researchers**: Collaborative research opportunities;
 - **Internships**: Undergraduate and graduate research internships.